Commercial Pressure Washing Services

 How Does Professional Pressure Washing Work?

 Although pressure washing may appear to blast away years’ worth of algae, grime, and dirt as if by magic, there’s a little more that goes into it than that.
-Pressure washers consist of a long, thin hose, an engine and pump to pressurize the water, and a nozzle where the water is blasted out.
+Commercial pressure washers consist of a long, thin hose, an engine and pump to pressurize the water, and a nozzle where the water is blasted out.
 The pressures of residential and commercial pressure washers can range from roughly 1300 to over 4000 PSI (pounds per square inch), which can be high enough to cause serious injuries for untrained users.

 Ross Property Services considers a variety of factors other than just PSI to clean surfaces so that surfaces are cleaned as thoroughly as possible without causing additional damage.
-The professionals at RPS will select an appropriate PSI and GPM (gallons per minute) to dictate how much water flows through the pressure washer..
+The professionals at RPS will select an appropriate PSI and GPM (gallons per minute) to dictate how much water flows through the commercial pressure washer.
 They’ll also determine what temperature the water should be (as hotter water can often clean surfaces more thoroughly) and what chemicals they should add (i.e., soap, detergent).
 Our team will assess a given surface and its level of dirtiness and determine what combination of factors will help them restore it to its original condition as safely as possible.
 In addition to maintaining commercial and government buildings with pressure washing, we also offer graffiti removal services for especially difficult-to-remove and unwanted tagging.

 The bottom line?
-If you’re looking for a safe and effective deep clean, you need the capable and experienced pressure washers at Ross Property Services.
+If you’re looking for a safe and effective deep clean, you need the capable and experienced commercial pressure washers at Ross Property Services.

 WHAT’S THE DIFFERENCE AND WHY DOES IT MATTER?